The Fairytale Republic of San Marino: Italy’s Mountaintop Microstate

 By mid-afternoon, we’re back on the road for the 3-hour drive to Florence.

-We’ll stop there for two nights at the villa where we got married.
-Then we’ll drive to the coastal town of Piombino to catch a ferry over to Tuscany’s scenic Elba Island for the weekend.
+We’ll stop there for a night before heading to the coastal town of Piombino.
+There, we’ll catch a ferry over to Tuscany’s scenic Elba Island for the weekend (rumor has it Elba is the place to find the best beaches in Tuscany!).

 Read More: 3 Reasons to “Make Like Napoleon” and Escape to Italy’s Elba Island